 When you use spreadsheets to track projects, what happens when a single resource is assigned to multiple projects?
 You must manage resources outside of your project plan, either manually or with a third-party program.
 Resources often end up unintentionally overallocated (overallocation: The result of assigning more tasks to a resource than the resource can accomplish in the working time available.), and you can spend lots of time trying to reschedule the work.

-With Microsoft Office Project Professional 2007, all projects in your organization can draw from a central, enterprise-wide resource pool (resource pool: A set of resources that is available for assignment to project tasks.
+Using Microsoft Project Server, all projects in your organization can draw from a central, enterprise-wide resource pool (resource pool: A set of resources that is available for assignment to project tasks.
 A resource pool can be used exclusively by one project or can be shared by several projects.).
 This enables project managers to quickly see the availability (availability: Indicates when and how much of a resource's time can be scheduled for assigned work.
 Availability is determined by project and resource calendars, resource start and finish dates, or the level at which the resource is available for work.) of a resource before assigning that resource to a task.

 Top of Page